Aleksander Kwaśniewski: Presidency (1995–2005)

-After the release of the Senate Intelligence Committee report on CIA torture in December 2014, Kwaśniewski admitted that he had agreed in 2003 to host a secret CIA black site in Poland, but that activities were to be carried out in accordance to Polish law.
+After the release of the Senate Intelligence Committee report on CIA torture in December 2014, Kwaśniewski admitted that he had agreed in 2003 to host a secret CIA black site in Poland, but that activities were to be carried out in accordance with Polish law.
 He said that a U.S. draft memorandum had stated that "people held in Poland are to be treated as prisoners of war and will be afforded all the rights they are entitled to", but due to time constraints, the U.S. had not signed the memorandum.
 The U.S. had conducted activities in great secrecy at the site.

 Controversial pardons

-In December 2005, when his presidency was coming to an end, he granted clemency for a post-Communist deputy minister of Justice Zbigniew Sobotka, who had been sentenced for 3.5 years of prison for revealing a state secret (effectively, he warned gangsters about an operation against them).
+In December 2005, when his presidency was coming to an end, he granted clemency for a post-Communist deputy minister of Justice Zbigniew Sobotka, who had been sentenced to 3.5 years of prison for revealing a state secret (effectively, he warned gangsters about an operation against them).
 Kwaśniewski changed the prison sentence to probation.

 Another case of Kwaśniewski's controversial granting of pardons was the Peter Vogel case.
 The story goes back to 1971 when Piotr Filipczyński, a.k.a.
-Peter Vogel was sentenced to 25 years in jail for a brutal murder (shortened to 15 years in 1979).
-Surprisingly enough, in 1983 (during martial law in Poland) he was granted a passport and allowed to leave the country.
-He returned in 1990 soon earning the nickname "the accountant of the Left" as a former Swiss banker who took care of more than thirty accounts of Polish social democrats.
+Peter Vogel, was sentenced to 25 years in jail for a brutal murder (shortened to 15 years in 1979).
+Surprisingly enough, in 1983 (during martial law in Poland), he was granted a passport and allowed to leave the country.
+He returned in 1990, soon earning the nickname "the accountant of the Left" as a former Swiss banker who took care of more than thirty accounts of Polish social democrats.
 Despite an arrest warrant issued in 1987, Vogel moved freely in Poland and was eventually arrested in 1998 in Switzerland.
-After Vogel's extradition to Poland, in 1999 Kwaśniewski initiated the procedure of granting him amnesty.
-In December 2005 (a few days before leaving his office) Kwaśniewski pardoned Vogel despite the negative opinion of the procurer.
+After Vogel's extradition to Poland, in 1999, Kwaśniewski initiated the procedure of granting him amnesty.
+In December 2005 (a few days before leaving his office), Kwaśniewski pardoned Vogel despite the negative opinion of the procurer.

 Rywingate

 Kwaśniewski refused in 2003 to face a special parliamentary commission, which was set up to reveal all circumstances linked with Rywingate.
-Kwaśniewski argued, that the constitution did not allow parliamentary commissions to investigate the president, and there were no clear law opinions.
+Kwaśniewski argued that the constitution did not allow parliamentary commissions to investigate the president, and there were no clear legal opinions.
 The commission decided eventually not to summon Kwaśniewski.

-For a second time Kwaśniewski refused as a witness to face the commission investigating the privatization of Orlen petrol concern, in March 2005.
+For a second time, Kwaśniewski refused as a witness to face the commission investigating the privatisation of Orlen petrol concern, in March 2005.
 He argued that the actions of commission members, being in opposition to the leftist government supported by him, were directed against him.
 He sought to undermine the commission by releasing considerable amounts of information to journalists while only belatedly making it available to the commission members.